ethmth/bluez-gatt-server/README.md

 Obviously, as the commands above hints, you can also specify remote MQTT servers/topics which might stream from remote sensors/notifications and you might also use various MQTT APIs to update the MQTT topic as alternatives to the 'mosquitto_pub' command too.

 This project is a fork of 'python-gatt-server' (https://github.com/Jumperr-labs/python-gatt-server.git) originally by Jumper Labs which in turn is based on 'BlueZ' (http://www.bluez.org/) example code.
 Credit goes to respective authors and see copyright notices of respective projects for further details.

+Special thanks to the BlueZ project for providing Bluetooth support to GNU/Linux as well as their easy to program D-Bus APIs - especially from Python - much simpler than the C API in the old days.

 *Python source Header format of most added files are from: http://web.archive.org/web/20111010053227/http://jaynes.colorado.edu/PythonGuidelines.html#module_formatting (linked from https://stackoverflow.com/questions/1523427/what-is-the-common-header-format-of-python-files).*